 City problem · Abu Dhabi

-Our ADGM FSRA registration keeps stalling.
-We are not getting feedback from the regulator.
+ADGM FSRA registration keeps stalling.
+No regulator feedback.
 What is happening?

 Counsel says the legal submission is clean.
 The regulator is silent.
 Three weeks become three months.
 The team waits.
-The file is open and not moving because the commercial layer of the application is doing the silent work and reading as low-substance.
+The file is open and not moving because the website, offer, proof, and follow-up of the application is doing the silent work and evaluation as low-substance.

 Six signals the silence is structural, not procedural.